alessandriniluca/Landotfiles/README.md

 - [x] Teams
 - [ ] Fix icons weather
 - [ ] Fix themes of applications
-- [ ] Better GRUB
+- [x] Better GRUB
 - [ ] Dashboards, plus control volumes from Gl00ria's dotfiles
-- [ ] Remap GMMK Pro rotatory encoder (see if with maiusc + encoder you can change brightness instead of volume).
-Up has keycode 123, down has keycode 122, mute 121
+- [x] Remap GMMK Pro rotatory encoder (see if with maiusc + encoder you can change brightness instead of volume).
+- [ ] check if you can change brightness and microphone volume with rotatory encoder of the keyboardgrub
 - [ ] volume on screen popup
 - [x] pyprland
 - [ ] Clean pyprland.json and complete configs